Rangasami L. Kashyap: Career

 Prof. Kashyap served as a Professor Emeritus of Electrical and Computer Engineering, at Purdue University, USA and was also the director of the Sri Aurobindo Kapali Sastry Institute of Vedic Culture.
 While at Purdue, he has published more than 200 research papers in advanced scientific Journals and delivered more than 200 papers at National and International conference, including several keynote speeches.

 Awards

-Prof. Kashyap received the IAPR King-Sun Fu Prize (1990) for fundamental contributions to pattern recognition.
-He was also awarded “Rajyotsava Award” in 2012 by the Govt. of Karnataka.
+Prof. Kashyap received the IAPR King-Sun Fu Prize in 1990 for fundamental contributions to pattern recognition.
+He was also awarded the Rajyotsava Prashasti Award in 2012 by the Govt. of Karnataka.